wp-plugins/robo-gallery/readme.txt

 In our gallery we implemented layout based on columns amount.
 So you can general amount of the columns in your gallery grid and define custom amount of the columns which every image gonna take.
 As result you can customize layout of the gallery grid

-= Is it possible create gallery in Wordpress post with Gallery? =

-Yes, you can insert gallery into post with shortcode tag

 = How to change quality of the gallery thumbnails? =

 Quality of the gallery thumbnails could be easily changed in gallery size option / thumbnails options / source